XAEA-16/Devops-Interview-questions/Devops_interview_Questions README.md

 27. How do we configure **pod autoscaling**?
 28. Can you give an example of autoscaling?
 29. What are **Helm charts** and how do you use them for application deployment?
-30. How do you add repositories in the Helm chart?
 31. In **EKS**, how do you deploy an application?
 32. What are the main components of EKS?
 33. How do you create a Kubernetes pod in EKS?